Meet the Team

 We are a team of Health and Care Professions Council (HCPC) registered psychologists, providing comprehensive psychological assessment and intervention for young people, adults and older people with a range of emotional and psychological difficulties.

 Dr Karen Barton is a chartered clinical psychologist and Principal Clinician with Barton Psychology.
 With more than 20 years experience in health services, including the NHS, she has worked with individuals, families and couples but also extensively with staff teams offering supervision and training.
-She has submitted more than 150 medico-legal reports to the courts.
+She has submits more than 30 medico-legal reports per year.
 Karen has trained to the highest level to deliver a variety of psychological therapies.
 She is an accredited practitioner with the British Associated of Behavioural and Cognitive Psychotherapists (BABCP), recognising her proficiency in CBT (Cognitive Behavioural Therapy).
 She is also a trained EMDR (Eye Movement Desensitisation and Reprocessing Therapist and a CFT (Compassion Focused Therapist).
-She is registered with various health insurers including BUPA, AVIVA, WPA and AXA.
+She is registered with various health insurers including AVIVA, WPA and AXA.

 Dr Karen Barton's CV provides further details of her experience.

 Dr Jamie Yapp

 As well as undertaking various roles within secure and community settings, Jamie also works privately as a therapist within the community, helping people to understand, resolve and overcome difficulties linked to relationships, internal turmoil, identity, attachment difficulties, mental illness, and substance misuse.
 Jamie uses a variety of techniques within his therapeutic approach, (ACT, CBT, Psychoanalytic), and he is also a Certified Schema Therapist.

 Dr Amy Elliott (available in 2022)